Ypertex/blog/content/articles/innovation-in-transformation/index.md

 ## Or: Innovation as Atomic Element of Transformation?

-I'd like to make the case that transformation is a massive accumulation of simultaneous innovations.
+I'd like to make the case that transformation is like a massive accumulation of simultaneous innovations.
 In other words: Many interconnected innovations in many parts of the business at the same time amount to a transformation.

 {{<figure src="1365d4ae-c7e9-4da9-8892-b47f5f92b704" transformation="padded">}}Just like the many small words INNO make up the single large word TRAFO in this word cloud, a single transformation is made up of many innovations{{</figure>}}